 In light of this, we will work in the general setting of hierarchically hyperbolic groups, introduced by Behrstock--Hagen--Sisto \cite{BehrstockHagenSisto:HHS1}.
-This class of groups is quite large, encompassing many groups of interest, including: mapping class groups \cite{BehrstockHagenSisto:HHS2}; right angled Artin groups, and more generally fundamental groups of compact special cube complexes \cite{BehrstockHagenSisto:HHS1} and other CAT(0) cube complexes \cite{HagenSusse:HHScubical}; $3$--manifold groups with no Nil or Solv components \cite{BehrstockHagenSisto:HHS2}; and lattices in products of trees, i.e., as constructed by Burger--Mozes, Wise, and others, see \cite{BehrstockHagenSisto:HHS1, BurgerMozes:TreeProducts,BurgerMozes:TreeProductsIHES, Caprace:indiscrete,JanzenWise, Rattaggi, Wise:CSC}.
+This class of groups is quite large, encompassing many groups of interest, including: mapping class groups \cite{BehrstockHagenSisto:HHS2}; right-angled Artin groups, and more generally fundamental groups of compact special cube complexes \cite{BehrstockHagenSisto:HHS1} and other CAT(0) cube complexes \cite{HagenSusse:HHScubical}; $3$--manifold groups with no Nil or Solv components \cite{BehrstockHagenSisto:HHS2}; and lattices in products of trees, i.e., as constructed by Burger--Mozes, Wise, and others, see \cite{BehrstockHagenSisto:HHS1, BurgerMozes:TreeProducts,BurgerMozes:TreeProductsIHES, Caprace:indiscrete,JanzenWise, Rattaggi, Wise:CSC}.
 There are a number of other examples, as well, for instance groups obtained from combination theorems, including taking graphs of hierarchically hyperbolic groups and graph products of hierarchically hyperbolic groups \cite{BehrstockHagenSisto:HHS2, Spriano:GraphsHHG, BerlaiRobbio:combinationHHG}, or by taking certain quotients of a hierarchically hyperbolic group \cite{BehrstockHagenSisto:asdim}.

-The first theorem is new for most hierarchically hyperbolic groups; it also generalizes and gives a unified proof for many of the previously known cases.
-An element in a finitely generated group is called \emph{Morse} if its orbit in the group is a quasi-geodesic with the property that any $(K,C)$--quasigeodesic beginning and ending on this orbit is completely contained within a uniformly bounded neighborhood of this orbit.
+The first theorem is new for most hierarchically hyperbolic groups; it also provides a unified proof for the previously known cases.
+An element in a finitely generated group is called \emph{Morse} if its orbit in the group is a quasi-geodesic with the property that any $(\lambda,c)$--quasi-geodesic beginning and ending on this orbit is completely contained within a uniformly bounded neighborhood of this orbit.
 We note that Morse elements in a group are ones whose geometry in the Cayley graph is similar to that of the axis of a loxodromic isometry of a hyperbolic space (via the Morse Lemma); in a hierarchically hyperbolic group the Morse elements can be characterized in several equivalent ways, see \cite[Theorem~B]{AbbottBehrstock:HHSlargest}.

 \begin{thmi} Let $(G,\s)$ be a hierarchically hyperbolic group.
 There exist constants $K,C$ such that if $a,b\in G$ are Morse elements which are conjugate in $G$, then there exists $g\in G$ with $ga=bg$ and